-‘No regrets!’
-Malayalam actress who breastfed child on magazine cover responds to controversies
+‘No regrets’: Malayalam actress who breastfed child on magazine cover responds to controversies

 One thing that Gilu Joseph, a poet, actress and former air hostess, recurrently emphasises on, is, “I have only done things that I have believed is right for me.
 I must have failed, but I have no regrets.”
-Grihalakshmi, a Malayalam fortnightly magazine’s latest cover showing Joseph breast-feeding a baby with no veil covering her chest, is creating ripples in the state and outside.
+Grihalakshmi, a Malayalam fortnightly magazine’s latest cover of the issue that will hit the stands this week, showing Joseph breast-feeding a baby with no veil covering her chest, is creating ripples in the state and outside.
 On her part, Joseph doesn’t call it a veil of cloth, but a cover of “fear and shame”.
 “Women should breastfeed freely, without any sense of fear or inhibition and that is my message in the article too, but people began criticising even without reading what I had to say,” she told indianexpress.com, addressing the controversies around the cover.

 Some of the questions that were raised, especially on social media, were, ‘Why has the magazine given an unrealistic representation using a model with a child who is not even her own?’
 ‘Why is Joseph wearing a vermilion paste on her forehead — a mark of subservience as seen by many — when she is breaking taboos surrounding breastfeeding by propagating body positivity?’
 ‘Would mothers not breastfeed their children fearing being stared at?’
 These, among other remarks, refer to Joseph representing a savarna (upper caste) mother, et al. Interestingly, Joseph is herself unmarried.